-As of January 30, 2010, we had \$29.7 million (\$33.0 million at par value) of investments in municipal auction rate securities ("ARS") issued by student loan funding organizations.
-These securities are high-grade (at least AA-rated with one or more rating agencies) and approximately 76% are either guaranteed by the Department of Education under the Federal Family Education Loan Program (37%) or backed by insurance companies, AMBAC Assurance Corporation (32%) or MBIA Insurance Corporation (7%).
+As of January 31, 2009, we had \$43.8 million (at par value) of investments in municipal auction rate securities ("ARS") issued by student loan funding organizations.
+These securities are high-grade (at least AA-rated with one or more rating agencies) and approximately 79% are either guaranteed by the Department of Education under the Federal Family Education Loan Program (37%) or backed by insurance companies, AMBAC Assurance Corporation (31%) or MBIA Insurance Corporation (11%).
 Historically, liquidity for investors in ARS was provided via an auction process that reset the interest rate every 35 days, allowing investors to either roll over their investments or sell them at par value.
 Beginning in February 2008, there was insufficient demand for these types of investments during the auctions and, as a result, these securities became illiquid.
-Although the auctions for the securities have failed, \$23.0 million of our ARS have been redeemed at par value by certain issuers and our investment banks since February 2008.
+Although the auctions for the securities have failed, certain issuers did redeem, at par value, \$8.2 million of ARS held by us, and one of our investment banks purchased, at par value, \$4.0 million of ARS held by us.
 In addition, we have not experienced any defaults and continue to earn and receive interest on all of the investments that we still own.
+However, interest rates had declined by the end of fiscal 2008 to levels that were much lower than earlier in the year.
+As a result, interest income may be significantly lower in 2009 than in 2008.

 In November 2008, we accepted an offer (the "Right") from UBS AG ("UBS") allowing us to sell at par value our remaining ARS to UBS at anytime during a two-year period from June 30, 2010 through July 2, 2012.
-As of January 30, 2010, the Right was valued at \$3.3 million.
 In accepting the Right, we granted UBS the authority to sell or auction the ARS at par value at any time up until the expiration date of the Right and released UBS from any claims relating to the marketing and sale of ARS.
 We will continue to earn interest on the ARS until they are liquidated.
 The obligations of UBS under the Right are not secured by its assets and do not require UBS to obtain any financing to purchase the ARS.
 UBS has disclaimed any assurance that it will have sufficient financial resources to satisfy its obligations under the Right.
 If UBS does not have sufficient funding to buy back the ARS and no alternative buyers are located either through the auction process, issuer redemptions or other means, then we may not be able to access cash by selling these securities without incurring a loss of principal.